-The Special Forces 209 (SF209) at Taipei Tech is an academic unit dedicated to studying work motivation using quantitative research methods.
-Our primary focus is on improving performance and enhancing well-being within organizational settings.
-We aim to generate actionable insights that promote growth and foster continuous improvement in professional environments.
+The Special Forces 209 (SF209) at Taipei Tech is an academic unit dedicated to the development and application of advanced organizational research methods.
+Our work focuses on the intersection of statistical theory and survey methodology, with a specific specialization in complex survey data analysis.
+We aim to provide researchers and practitioners with robust quantitative frameworks and mathematically sound insights to address methodological challenges in organizational science.
 Follow us on social media for the latest updates on our research, events, and insights!

 Congratulations to Anna Chen for presenting her research, conducted in collaboration with Dr. Shonn Cheng, at the 2026 Taiwan Industrial and Organizational Psychology (TAIOP) Annual Conference at National Taiwan University in Taipei City, Taiwan.
 The study, “Exploring the Relations Among Work Motivation, Work Emotions, and Organizational Citizenship Behavior from a Perspective of the Control–Value Theory of Achievement Emotions,” applies Pekrun’s Control–Value Theory of Achievement Emotions to the workplace context.
 The research examines how employees’ work motivation influences organizational citizenship behavior through work emotions.
 Using survey data collected from 337 full-time employees, the findings revealed that work motivation significantly predicts organizational citizenship behavior through positive and negative work emotions.
 This research highlights the important role of both motivational beliefs and emotional experiences in promoting positive workplace behaviors and provides new insights into applying achievement emotion theory within organizational settings.